top of page

 Miss Horner contributes a wealth of knowledge and dedication to Ukrainian Dance in Saskatchewan.
 Besides having a great rapport with her students, she is a talented choreographer.
 Having studied Ballet up to the RAD Advanced 2 level, performed and competed in the Ballet, Jazz, Tap and Ukrainian genres, performed 1st as a company member and later as a soloist with PAVLYCHENKO and having assisted Mr. Serhij Koroliuk for over 15 years throughout Saskatchewan and beyond, Miss Sonya is one of very few who have pursued the greater understanding and development of Ukrainian Dance from a Canadian perspective and had the best to learn from.
 She is continually expanding her knowledge.
 We feel blessed that she keeps her roots with us and continues to pass on the beauty of Ukrainian Dance and culture to our youth.

-NATALYA SHEVCHUK
+NATALYA SHEVCHUK BSc, BSc Kin

 Young Ukrainian

-Natalya Shevchuk grew up in Battleford, Saskatchewan where she danced with the Svoboda Ukrainian Dance Club and The Dance Connection for 15 years.
-Under the artistic director of Serhij Koroliuk, Natalya began to bridge with the Pavlychenko Folklorique Ensemble (PFE) in September of 2014; a real dream come true.
-In June of 2017, she graduated from grade 12 with an International Baccalaureate diploma.
-After this, she was honoured to join Pavlychenko on their Eastern European Tour as they danced their hearts out in the Balkans and the homeland of Ukraine.
-PFE returned to dance at Folkfest and then 12 days later, Natalya returned to Ukraine for 10 months to study Ukrainian dance, culture and language, through the “Our Year in Ukraine” program with Cobblestone Freeway.
-Upon returning Canada, she continues to dance with Pavlychenko, now being honoured as a full cast member.
-Miss Natalya continues to teach our youngest Ukrainian dancers at Saskatoon School of Dance.
-She is so awesome!
+grew up in Battleford, Saskatchewan where she danced with the Svoboda Ukrainian Dance Club and The Dance Connection for 15 years.
+Under the artistic director, Serhij Koroliuk, Natalya began to bridge with the Pavlychenko Folklorique Ensemble (PFE) in September of 2014; a real dream come true.
+Since joining the ensemble, she has been honoured to have joined them on 3 international tours and become one of the female soloists After graduating in 2017, Natalya moved to Ukraine for 10 months to study Ukrainian dance, culture and language, through the “Our Year in Ukraine” program with Cobblestone Freeway.

 KYRA ZORBAS